khalillab/evolver-analyze/README.md

  endpoint: cell array containing [timepoint OD] data for endpoint OD in 'single' analysis.
-If timerange is defined such that cultures have reached equilibrium, then endpoint is an esitmate of carrying capacity.
+If timerange is defined such that cultures have reached equilibrium, then endpoint is an estimate of carrying capacity.
  Note that high OD values are sbuject to limitations of the calibration curve for each smart sleeve.